-Crowds, late nights, loud music, and day drinking are all hallmarks of a good music festival — but how about bringing your kids?
+Crowds, late nights, loud music, and day drinking are all hallmarks of a good music festival — but how about kids at Coachella?
 Not so much.

 Don’t forget though, music festivals are also filled with art, culture, nature, and of course, music!
 So why don’t we bring our families along?
 Well, it’s difficult, which I learned first hand this weekend.
 But, if you’re prepared and properly set your expectations, it can be well worth it!

-First things first, start by managing your expectations and understanding that you’re going to have to comprise on a few things.
+First things first, start by managing your expectations and understanding that you’re going to have to comprise.
 Here are four things to consider when bringing your kids to a festival:

-- Pick one or two acts you’d love to see: There were one or two artists I really wanted to see at Coachella, but I still showed up knowing it might not work out based on my little one’s schedule.
+There were one or two artists I really wanted to see at Coachella.
+However, I still showed up knowing it might not work out based on my little one’s schedule.
 He might be hungry, need a nap or a diaper change, or just not be feeling the vibes in which case, we would have to take care of his needs.
 All of the headliners, for example, started around 11:30pm which way past his bedtime.
 On Friday night, my husband was kind enough to take Jimmy back to the hotel around 7pm while I stayed out much later and enjoyed some of the late-night shows.
 Either way though, we had a great time seeing the daytime artists so I would have been happy in any case.

-- Overpack on travel supplies: Usually, I prefer to pack light, but in this case, you should be prepared!
-You can come up with your own list based on your little ones, but here are some of the items we brought along during the day:
+Usually, I prefer to pack light, but in this case, you should be fully prepared to have kids at Coachella!
+Here are some of the items we brought along during the day:

 - Stroller (something lightweight, with tons of storage, shade, and decent wheels, like the Summer 3D-Trek)